A single shooting method with approximate Fr\'{e}chet derivative for computing geodesics on the Stiefel manifold: A single shooting method with an approximate Fr e chet derivative

 where

 Since $A$ is linear in $\xi$, the above expansion is exact.

 Secondly, the perturbation of the matrix exponential by a matrix $ E \in \R^{n \times n} $ is

 where $ \D \expm(A) [E] $ is the Fr\'{e}chet derivative of the matrix exponential at $A$ in the direction of $ E $.
-From the Taylor series of $ e^{A+E} - e^{A} $, we have the following formula for the Fr\'{e}chet derivative of the matrix exponential~ {\cite[Section~10.2]{Higham:2008}}
+In general, there are many ways to compute $\expm$ and $\D \expm(A)[E]$, and thus also many ways to approximate these quantities; see~ {\cite[Chapter~10]{Higham:2008}}.
+Here, we consider the Taylor series of $ e^{A+E} - e^{A} $, from which we obtain the following representation for the Fr\'{e}chet derivative of the matrix exponential~ {\cite[Section~10.2]{Higham:2008}}